must-Zeus0036/Express.js-Register-Login-Backend/README.md

 * create a new file app.js
 * continue with coding
 * Using Thunder Client extenstion in VS insted of Postman
-* Next step later adding mariadb and join it to the code
+* Adding mariadb and join it to node.js server